askulkarni2/cdk-gh-aws-oidc-connect/README.md

 [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials)
 GitHub action step to your workflow.
 You can explicitly specify the role name under `role-to-assume` or store the role inside a GitHub secret as the example below shows.
-Additionally, you can specify a `role-session-name` and specify `requiredSessionName` when you define the role to ensure that only specific workflows in your repository can assume this role.
+Additionally, you can specify a `role-external-id` and specify `externalIds` when you define the role to ensure that only specific workflows in your repository can assume this role.

 ```yaml